CodeReclaimers/neat-python/docs/module_summaries.rst

       :param wait: Time (in seconds) to wait after telling the secondaries to stop.
       :type wait: :pytypes:`float <typesnumeric>`
-      :param shutdown: Whether to :pylib:`shutdown <multiprocessing.html#multiprocessing.managers.BaseManager.shutdown>` the :pylib:`multiprocessing.manager.SyncManager <multiprocessing.html#multiprocessing.managers.SyncManager>` also (after the wait, if any).
+      :param shutdown: Whether to :pylib:`shutdown <multiprocessing.html#multiprocessing.managers.BaseManager.shutdown>` the :pylib:`multiprocessing.managers.SyncManager <multiprocessing.html#multiprocessing.managers.SyncManager>` also (after the wait, if any).
       :type shutdown: :pytypes:`bool <typesnumeric>`
       :raises ModeError: If not the :term:`primary node` (not in :py:data:`MODE_PRIMARY`).
       :raises RuntimeError: If not yet :py:meth:`started <start()>`.